 While my apartment was drying out, Canal St. Martin was doing a little drying out of its own.
 I’d passed by on the way to visit a friend in the 10th arrondissement and saw that the water had been drained for cleaning and repair.
 What was normally picturesque was now nothing more than a mud pit.
 Like my own apartment, it would look worse before it got better.
 And like my own apartment, its lovely surface masked rot and mayhem—and it had to be dealt with.

 As I stood on the bridge looking out over the empty canal, the rattle of the workers’ rock drills filling the air, this symbolism wasn’t lost on me.
-I’d bought an apartment in a lemon of a building and there was no denying that now.
+I’d bought an apartment in an old and decaying building and there was no denying that now.
 It had looked perfect, but inside its walls, disaster lurked.
 But now that the problems had been exposed, they could be dealt with, and the rebuilding could begin.
 It was a lot like human psychology in that way.
 One could even say that I had been going through the same process myself.

 Two weeks later, my apartment had not just dried out, but for the first time in nearly two years, it didn’t smell of must and mold.
 It was still torn up, but I was beginning to feel like I had my home back.
 I still had a lot to do and a long way to go, but there was progress, finally.
 With a little luck, by the time they’d be putting the water back into the canal, I’d be moving back into my apartment.